sxiii/bank-of-ideas/software/meta-password-control.md

 * 6 to 9 auth steps should be considered as good security (16 to 25 points)
 * 10 to 13 auth steps should be considered high security (26 to 35 points)
 * 14 and up auth steps should be considered extra security (36 or more points)

+As you can imagine, the security of log-in process into the MetaPass system can be much more safe, than accessing secret service database or launch codes for nuclear rockets.
+You can set-up the security so high (example: 40 log-in steps), that even you, yourself, will be prevented from logging-in most of the time, if you wanted to.
+Also, you can set the account security to not so high level, but to count on lazyness of the hacker.
+In this case, you can ask to win the small game during log-in session (example) 20 times, which might be annoying and time-consuming for hacker.

 ## Additional ideas for the future auth methods
 * If we can make 99% exact neural network which detect user's photos, we could use it as factor.